couple

 Preparation of the Deed to Home or other Real Estate

 After the Declaration of Intent is signed, the Trustor should then sign all of the Real Property Transfer Deeds which have been prepared to transfer the client's real property interests into the Trust.
 Each deed should be signed by the grantor(s) and notarized by a notary public.
-Attorney prepares all Grant Deeds, Quitclaim Deeds, Warranty Deeds, Assignments of Deeds of Trust etc. for properties within the United States.
+Attorney may prepare all Grant Deeds, Quitclaim Deeds, Warranty Deeds, Assignments of Deeds of Trust etc. for properties within the United States.

 Tax Assessor Report Preparation

-This Report is used in assessing your change of ownership of real estate (called The Preliminary Change of Ownership Report in the State of California.)
-This form also instructs the County Governement to keep your taxable basis the same and that you as the Creator and Trustee of your Trust will be paying the property tax in the same manner that you always have.
-Many states have similar forms which our office prepares to accompany each deed.
+This Report is used in assessing your change of ownership of real estate into your trust (called The Preliminary Change of Ownership Report -PCOR- in the State of California.)
+This form notifies the County Assessor of the proper reassessment exemption, in order to keep your current tax assessed value, so that your property taxes will not increase, and that you as the Creator and Trustee of your Trust will be paying the property tax in the same manner that you always have.
+Other states have similar forms which our office may prepare to accompany each deed.

 Pour Over Will to the Trust